jakewras/mtg-deckcycle/README.md

 # mtg-deckcycle

-Selenium script used to login to Tappedout.net and deckcycle a Magic the Gathering deck every three hours between the hours of 9am and 10pm.
+Ruby script used to login to Tappedout.net and deckcycle a Magic the Gathering deck every three hours between the hours of 9 am and 10 pm.

+## Requirements
+- Firefox web browser
+- Ruby

+## Installation
+`gem install bundler`

+`bundle install`

 ## Usage
 ```